By 2029, when all of the baby boomers will be 65 years and over, more than 20 percent of the total U.S. population will be over the age of 65.

-This webinar is specifically targeted to community health workers (promotoras) who want to gain greater insight into working with older adults.
+On September 23, 2019, NCOA held a webinar for community health workers (promotoras) who were looking to gain greater insight into working with older adults.

-We will focus on the social, emotional, and physical natural changes that all older adults experience.
-We will discuss the importance of serving this population in a meaningful manner in order to be attentive to their personal needs based on their health and mental health status.
-Learn about:
+The webinar focused on the social, emotional, and physical natural changes that all older adults experience.
+Experts talked about tthe importance of serving this population in a meaningful manner in order to be attentive to their personal needs based on their health and mental health status.

 - Ageism and some common biases that may impact our interactions with older adults